djhenderson/EaseXML3/docs/README.rst

 Limitations
 -----------

-As mentionned in the beginning of this document, EaseXML lacks few nice features, mainly validation support.
-Second point, EaseXML can't bind arbitrary XML data, e.g the developer has to define XMLObjects according to the XML data structures he wants to handle.
+As mentionned in the beginning of this document, EaseXML3 lacks few nice features, mainly validation support.
+Second point, EaseXML3 can't bind arbitrary XML data, e.g the developer has to define XMLObjects according to the XML data structures he wants to handle.

 Another interesting point is scalability.
-EaseXML has not really been tested with wide data sets.
+EaseXML3 has not really been tested with wide data sets.
 Internally it uses `xml.minidom` to parse incoming (`fromXml`) data.
 This parser (and more generally DOM) store entire data trees on dynamic memory, thus potentially eat **lots** of memory.
-Other parsers like *PyRXP* or *expat* may be more suitable in these cases and i'm considering bringing support for them in next EaseXML versions, though help/patches are always very welcome :-)
+Other parsers like *PyRXP* or *expat* may be more suitable in these cases and i'm considering bringing support for them in next EaseXML3 versions, though help/patches are always very welcome :-)

 Exported Symbols
 ----------------

-Simply doing `from EaseXML import *` won't pollute much your namespace.
+Simply doing `from EaseXML3 import *` won't pollute much your namespace.
 Though here are exported symbols detailled per module:

-From EaseXML.main:
+From EaseXML3.main:

 * `XMLObject`
 * `ParseError`

-From EaseXML.Node:
+From EaseXML3.Node:

 * `Node`
 * `RequiredNodeError`

-From EaseXML.Nodes:
+From EaseXML3.Nodes:

 * `ItemNode`
 * `ListNode`